Hermes Agent

 Once configured, the workflow is:

-1. Start cordon: `cordon start --scope user` (or use the background service)
+1. Start cordon: `cordon start --config ~/.hermes/cordon.toml` (or use the background service)

 2. Start Hermes as usual

-3. When Hermes makes API calls to configured hosts, cordon transparently injects credentials
+3. When Hermes makes API calls that fully match configured routes, cordon transparently injects credentials

 4. Hermes never sees or logs real API keys